haonanwang628/haonanwang628.github.io/_pages/includes/intro.md

   I am also a **Co-founder** of ***SpringTeng AI***, a startup and community based in the China National University Science Park.
 This community focuses on developing AI data analysis systems, Software Patents Apps for industry technologies, and collaborating such as EACON Driverless, and the Chinese Ming Group.

 # 🤔 Research interest
-My research interest focuses on the **Large Language Models(LLMs) for Training and Evaluation**, **Human-Centered Artificial Intelligence (HCI-AI)**, and **Machine learning/Advanced Statistical Inference**\
+My research interest focuses on the **Large Language Models(LLMs) for Training and Evaluation**, **Human-Centered Artificial Intelligence (HCI-AI)**, and **Machine learning/Advanced Statistical Inference**\.
+My work is motivated by fundamental questions
-Specifically, my pre-project and work are motivated by two fundamental topics of **studying human-AI Alignment Data Science(Annotation/Collection/Statistical Inference) and testing agent text-world modeling for LLMs Training and Evaluation**, including:
+**how to study human-AI Alignment from multi-perspective Data Science(Annotation/Collection/Statistical Inference) for LLMs Training**
+**how to build text-world modeling for LLMs/RL and reasoning and evaluation** Specifically, including:
 - <span style="color:red; font-weight: #FF0000;"> **1.
 Human-AI Alignment for Social NLP Subjective data**:</span> How to achieve the bidirectional Human-AI Alignment to bridge the socio-technical gap in building LLMs for an effective data annotation/collection pipeline and LLMs for mining/analysis more enriched information in NLP subjective data tasks.
 - <span style="color:red; font-weight: #FF0000;"> **2.
 LLMs for evaluation and code generation**:</span> How to evaluate and improve the capabilities of LLMs and agents to understand and interact with humans in the interaction process, like simulating the text-based world.
 - <span style="color:red; font-weight: #FF0000;"> **3.
 Machine learning and Statistical Inference**:</span> How to understand data statistics dynamics using math modeling and developing efficient machine learning algorithms for large-scale data analysis and intelligent pattern recognition.